Thiarhes/iron-store-node/README.md

 ## Installation

-Clone this repo
+Clone this repo and
-In the source folder, add an .env file with this variables:
+in the source folder, add an .env file with this variables:

 - MONGODB_URI      - for your atlas cluster or local mongodb.
 - SECRET_JWT       - for your jwt secret.